kingsword09/droid-acp/README.md

 - The proxy exposes `GET /health` on `proxyBaseUrl` (handy for troubleshooting).
 - When `DROID_ACP_WEBSEARCH=1`, droid-acp injects a dummy `FACTORY_API_KEY` into the spawned droid process if none is set, so WebSearch requests can reach the proxy even without Factory login.

+## Sessions (History / Resume)

+droid-acp supports both ACP `session/load` and `session/resume`:

+- `session/load`: replays the full conversation history back to the client (so reopening Zed can show past messages)
+- `session/resume`: resumes without replay (faster, but the client won’t get old messages from the agent)

+Implementation detail:

+- History is replayed from Droid’s local session store under `~/.factory/sessions` (override with `DROID_ACP_FACTORY_DIR`).

 ## Session Modes